rickkas7/SpiffsParticleRK/README.md

 The 3-stop-sleep example shows how to use stop mode sleep (pin + time) to efficiently and safely manage the flash.
 Since stop mode sleep preserves the contents of RAM, you don't need to re-mount the file system or even the close and open the files.
 You can just continue where you left off.

+The 6-list-files examples shows how to list the files on the flash.
+There are no subdirectories; only the single root directory.

 ## Benchmarking